As a general contractor, you’re responsible for making sure your projects run smoothly and your clients and subcontractors are happy.

 Oklahoma

 General contractors do not need a state license to work in Oklahoma.
-There may be licensing requirements at the local level so be sure to check these before you begin work.
+There may be local licensing requirements, so be sure to check these before you begin work.

 Learn more about general contractor license requirements in Oklahoma.